Dynamics of kinks in a traversable wormhole

 Moreover, in traversable wormholes, the two asymptotically flat regions may be interpreted as separate universes.
 In such setups, a kink located in one universe could, in principle, travel through the wormhole throat and enter the other universe.
 The arrival of such a high-tension defect could substantially alter the local gravitational environment, disrupt astrophysical systems, or leave observable imprints in cosmology.
 Therefore, studying the evolution of kinks in wormhole spacetimes has significant theoretical and even practical importance.
 To our knowledge, the present work constitutes the first detailed study of the spherically symmetric radial kink dynamics in the background of a traversable wormhole.

 In this paper, we investigate the time evolution of radial domain walls in the background of the Simpson-Visser two-way traversable wormholes.
 In Sec. \ref{sect2}, we introduce the Simpson-Visser spacetime and the spherically symmetric scalar-field model with a double-well potential.
-In Sec. \ref{sect3}, we numerically solve the scalar field equation to investigate how the width of the wormhole throat affects the dynamical evolution of the kink, as well as the mechanism by which the kink transfers energy to the background.
+In Sec. \ref{sect3}, we solve the scalar field equation to investigate how the width of the wormhole throat affects the dynamical evolution of the kink, as well as the mechanism by which the kink transfers energy to the background.
+In addition, by studying the amplitude of the kink's oscillation and the energy of the kink, we find that the oscillation of kink is similar to a damping oscillator.
 Finally, we draw conclusions and discussions in Sec. \ref{sect4}.
 Throughout this work, we adopt geometric units $G=c=1$ and the metric signature $(-,+,+,+)$.